guiferviz/guiferviz.github.io/_posts/2020-04-09-uranium-00-motivations.md

 ---
 layout: post

-title: Uranium - Writing my own programming language with C++ and LLVM
+title: Uranium 00 - Creating a programming language with C++ and LLVM
 excerpt: >
-    Here's Uranium, the ridiculously serious programming language I want to design.
+    Let me introduce you to Uranium, the ridiculously serious programming language I want to design.
-    Designing a programming language with its respective compiler is not an easy project, so why to write my own language?
+    Creating a programming language with its respective compiler is not an easy project, so why to write my own language?
     Introduction, motivations, definitions, selected technologies and work plan of an ambitious personal project.